mdn/browser-compat-data/docs/data-guidelines.md

 Do not set `deprecated` to `true` for features that are merely old or unpopular, no matter how many [_considered harmful_](https://en.wikipedia.org/wiki/Considered_harmful) blog posts they may have garnered.
 For example, although web developers may prefer `fetch` over `XMLHttpRequest`, `XMLHttpRequest` is not deprecated.

-This guideline was proposed in TK.
+This guideline was proposed in [#15703](https://github.com/mdn/browser-compat-data/pull/15703).
 See [mdn/content#5549](https://github.com/mdn/content/discussions/5549) and [#10490](https://github.com/mdn/browser-compat-data/issues/10490) for further discussion on the use of "deprecated."